“Don’t let your past determine who you become.”

 In October 2023, Martin’s journey was directed back to Wisconsin -- when he accepted the offer to serve as the interim executive director of the Milwaukee LGBT Community Center.

-Martin doesn’t sugarcoat it: The Center was facing problems.
+Martin doesn’t sugarcoat it: The Center was facing major problems.

-“Like any other nonprofit, it’s gone through financial challenges, leadership challenges.
+“Like any other nonprofit, it’s gone through financial challenges, leadership challenges and the loss of trust from the community.
 But it’s weathered all those challenges in its 28-year history and it’s still standing,” he said.

 Martin chalks up the Center’s resilience to the founders’ passion.

 "And it keeps us going.
 When most organizations experience what we’ve experienced they collapse.
-But nope, not us."
+But nope, not us.
+We are still here."

-"There’s something about us and we just think, ‘We gotta figure this out.
+"There’s something about us and we just think, ‘We must figure this out.
 We’ve got to keep these doors open.’”

-It helps that Martin has a devoted crew behind him.
+It helps that Martin has a devoted crew behind him that makes the mission of the Milwaukee LGBT Community Center come alive each day.

-“We’ve got a board that believes in the mission of the organization and staff that is just amazing.
-I’ve got Ricardo, I’ve got Aalèh, Sarah, and now Brooke, our new program coordinator.
-And our wonderful interns and volunteers.
+“We’ve got a board, a plethora of community members, stakeholders and volunteers that believe in the mission of the organization.
+A committed staff that is just amazing.
 They all make it work.”

 This hardworking group was able to save the Center from the brink of financial collapse in April 2024.

-“We were literally days away from having to shut out doors, and the community showed up in ways I never thought possible,” he said.
+“We were literally days away from having to shut our doors, and the community showed up in ways I never thought possible,” he said.

-“Steve MacArthur, and DeShanda, two of our board members, got connected with a grant that would match our $25,000.
+“Steve MacArthur, and DeShanda Clark, two of our board members, got connected with a grant that would match our $25,000.
 We went to work and we raised enough to get the matching grant."

 Lesson learned: never give up.